AMWA-TV/is-04/docs/Overview.md

 Familiarity with the [JT-NM Reference Architecture](https://jt-nm.org/reference-architecture/) is assumed, but a summary of the resources referenced by this specification is available in the [Data Model](Data%20Model.md).

+The [NMOS Glossary][Glossary] defines several common terms that have specific meanings in NMOS.

 ## Use of Normative Language

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY",